NunoAlexandre/nunoalexandre.github.io/_posts/2016-12-30-the-craft-of-typography.markdown

 #### Hierarchy
 Defining the hierarchy of a content is the process of making different types of content look different, reflecting the relative importance of different content using a different style.

 As I have learned before in UX courses, proximity is a way to say that what is closer is related.
-Space and hierarchy help
+Hierarchy involves all that.

 ### Assignments